CODE OF CONDUCT

 The Federal Acquisition Regulation (FAR) requires the mandatory disclosure of credible evidence of federal criminal law violations involving fraud, conflict of interest, bribery or gratuity violations, as well as claims under the Civil False Claims Act, and significant overpayments.
 This mandatory disclosure obligation continues up to three years after contract end.

-In order to comply with these obligations, you must immediately report any issues that could potentially constitute a violation of criminal or civil law, or significant overpayment on a government contract to the General Counsel (or General Counsel delegate), Compliance Officer or the Hotline.
+In order to comply with these obligations, you must immediately report any issues that could potentially constitute a violation of criminal or civil law, or significant overpayment on a government contract to the General Counsel and Compliance Officer.

 Respect in the Workplace